Sourdough Sandwich Loaf (Bread Machine Dough + Oven Bake)

 - Why is my bread dense?

-Parting thoughts: Cooling bread before slicing is key, but it’s so tempting to cut right in!
+This loaf is flavorful, fuss-free, and perfect for slicing.
+It’s also a great gateway for anyone intimidated by full sourdough baking.
+Cooling bread before slicing is key, but it’s so tempting to cut right in!
+(If you can’t resist, I understand.)
 My trick?
-Run an errand or go for a walk to pass the time.
-How do you resist the temptation?
-Let me know in the comments!
+Run an errand or go for a walk to get out of the house.

 Not sure you want to mess with sourdough?
 This Condensed Milk Bread is one of the best.
 Or try this Honey Wheat Bread Machine Bread if whole grains are your thing.